The Cinema Cafe

 The Other (1972)

 This solid but subtle, critically undervalued thriller is evocative and engaging.
 Seasoned director Robert (To Kill a Mockingbird) Mulligan builds the suspense and delineates his characters with restraint, care and precision as he did with 1968’s The Stalking Moon.
-Like Roman Polanski was able to achieve in Rosemary’s Baby (also from 1968) director Mulligan creates a rare resonant truthfulness by carefully focusing on his characters’ thoughts, responses and emotions instead of emphasising the acts of terror so typical of other filmmakers working in this genre.
+Similar to what Roman Polanski was able to achieve in Rosemary’s Baby (also from 1968) director Mulligan creates a rare resonant truthfulness by carefully focusing on his characters’ thoughts, responses and emotions instead of emphasising the acts of terror so typical of lesser filmmakers working in this genre.
 Jerry Goldsmith’s nostalgic score blends harmoniously with the pastoral autumn setting, beautifully captured by Robert L. Surtees’ cinematography.

 All responses are not only welcomed but encouraged in the comments section below.